Main Content

 Data Types: double

-Flag to reorder SAM records to maintain the same order as in the input files, specified as true or false.
+Flag to reorder SAM records to maintain the same order as in the input files, specified as a numeric or logical 1 (true) or 0 (false).
 This property applies only when the number of parallel threads is greater than one.
 When you use one thread, the order of the records in the output is the same as the order of the input.

 Number to set the seed in the pseudo-random number generator, specified as a nonnegative integer.